Do you entertain “high” or “low” thoughts about God?

-Why is it important that we see know God’s attributes?
-A.W.
-Tozer, in his classic book, The Knowledge of the Holy, puts it this way: “What comes into our minds when we think about God is the most important thing about us.”
+Why is it super important that we know God’s true nature?
+In his classic book, The Knowledge of the Holy, A.W.
+Tozer puts it this way: “What comes into our minds when we think about God is the most important thing about us.”

-Tozer is saying that if we are to truly experience the life-changing power of Christianity, we must hold the view that God is all-powerful, sovereign, holy, just, and merciful.
+Tozer is saying that if we are to truly experience the life-changing power of Christianity, we have to see God as He really is — not as we’d like Him to be, or as we think He should be to gain our love and respect.

 O Sovereign LORD!
 You have made the heavens and earth by Your great power.
 Nothing is too hard for You!
 (Jeremiah 32:17)

 God enjoys unlimited power; nothing is too hard for Him.
 God can simply speak something into existence.
 Everything God wants to happen, will happen; nothing can thwart or prevent His plans.
-God even has power over life and death.
-None can challenge Him or His plans.
+Not even our free will!
+God has power over life and death.
 Because God is good, His power reflects His good character.
-We can trust that God not only holds our crazy world in the palm of His hand, but our hurts and fears and needs as well.
-We serve a BIG God.
+We can trust that God not only holds our crazy world in the palms of His hands, but our hurts and fears and needs as well.
+We serve a BIG God who loves us so much that He came to die for us to demonstrate it.
+God wants to do powerful things in your life and through your life!

 Notes Tozer: “God knows instantly and effortlessly all matter and all matters, all mind and every mind, all spirit and all spirits, all being and every being, all creaturehood and all creatures, every plurality and all pluralities, all law and every law, all relations, all causes, all thoughts, all mysteries, all enigmas, all feeling, all desires, every unuttered secret, all thrones and dominions, all personalities, all things visible and invisible in heaven and in earth, motion, space, time, life, death, good, evil, heaven, and hell.”